luloxi/PunkSociety/README.md

 🐰 Bun3 is an social dapp 🫂 that empowers users to monetize 💰 their posts.

 - Posts tokenization on mainnet is optional.
-- Creators get royalties for sales of their tokenized posts
+- Creators get income for sales of their tokenized posts
-- First minters of a post get a share of those royalties.
+- First minters of a post get a share of those sales.

 # Technical details